janastu/iihs_curation_auth/README.md

  - Password Reset

-The Rest API will be used to redirect the user to the reset page where user needs to enter the new password.
+The Rest API (/password-reset) will be used to redirect the user to the reset page, where user needs to enter the new password to reset.

-Superlogin send the link in the mail for reseting the password and after clicking on the email link ,the client is redirected back to the client reset page where he enters the new passord
+Superlogin sends the link in the mail to reset the password and after clicking on the link, the client is redirected back to the client reset page where user enters the new password to reset.

     var token=req.query.token;
 	  res.redirect(tokenurl+'/?token='+ token);     //token url=/#/resetpassword